 3. Staff (Dandasana): Staff pose is wonderful to sit in and circle your ankles and legs each day which will help with any puffiness you may be experiencing.
 When combined with controlled breathing it helps release your shoulders and creates the much needed space in your abdomen and chest.

+It's a good one to try, especially if you're experiencing heart burn.
 4. Cat (Marjariasana) with arm and leg lifts: Being on your hands and knees is wonderful for any pregnant women as it relieves symptoms of backache and encourages the baby into a good birth position.
 By lifting the arm and leg you stabilise the pelvis which is vital during pregnancy.

 5. Down Dog - adapted for pregnancy (Adho Mukha Svanasana): For those experiencing back aches, this one is a must try.
 The full pose is not recommended during pregnancy, so using a wall as support is ideal.